Melissa Scott-Miller is an acclaimed painter of meticulously detailed urban landscapes and portraits of people in their surroundings.

 Her urban landscapes focus on the London streets she frequents, with the ability to keenly observe detail as both artist and local.

 Her portraits have been exhibited five times at the National Gallery as part of the annual Portrait Awards.
-She has held solo shows across the UK at the Albemarle Gallery, Grosvenor Gallery, Mark Jason Gallery, and most recently the Twenty Twenty Gallery in Ludlow.
-She has also held solo exhibitions in America at the Acquavella in New York, and the Cross Gate Gallery in Lexington, Kentucky.
+She has held solo shows across the UK at the Albemarle Gallery, Grosvenor Gallery, Mark Jason Gallery, and the Twenty Twenty Gallery.
+She has also exhibited in America at the Acquavella Galleries in New York, and the Cross Gate Gallery in Lexington, Kentucky.

-The numerous awards that she has received include the Lynn Painter-Stainers Prize in 2008.
+Among the numerous awards that she has received is the Lynn Painter-Stainers Prize in 2008.
 She is a member of the Royal Society of British Artists, the Royal Society of Portrait Painters and the New English Art Club.